eat1000/heter/README.md

     --covs		Specify the covariate(s) to be adjusted in the analysis.
     --vc		Conduct the analysis with the variance component model.
     --mixed		Conduct the analysis with the linear mixed model.
-    --reg		Conduct the analysis by the linear regression.
+    --reg		Conduct the analysis with the linear regression.
-    --creg		Conduct the analysis by the chi-square regression.
+    --creg		Conduct the analysis with the chi-square regression.
-    --lev		Conduct the analysis by the Levene's (Brown-Forsythe) test.
+    --lev		Conduct the analysis with the Levene's (Brown-Forsythe) test.
-    --maf-min	Minimum minor allele frequency of the SNPs for the analysis [default: 0.01].
+    --maf-min	Minimum minor allele frequency of SNPs for the analysis [default: 0.01].
     --thread-num	Number of threads on which the program will be running [default: thread number in your machine - 1].
     --batch-size	Number of SNPs to be processed in a batch [default: 1000].

 ## Citation
-Shi G. Genome-wide variance quantitative trait locus analysis of blood pressures in UK Biobank.
+Shi G. Genome-wide variance quantitative trait locus analysis of blood pressure in the UK Biobank.
 In submission.